 8.31.10 Basis for Credit.
 The basis of a credit shall normally be three hours work; for example, one credit for each lecture or recitation and two hours of preparation, or one credit for each two-hour laboratory and one hour of preparation, or one credit for each three-hour laboratory with no outside preparation, the student workload for an online class shall be equivalent to the in-class and out-of-class work in its face-to-face equivalent.
 Individual evaluation of courses offering practice in a professional major shall be made by the respective deans to determine non-lecture hour credits and will include at least an equivalent amount of work as required in the definitions cited above. #10-11--23

 8.32.10 Course Credits.
-The normal maximum rate at which academic credit may be earned at the University of Rhode Island is three credits per two-week session.
-This limit applies to individual courses and to combinations of courses which may be offered in a single session.
+The normal maximum rate at which academic credit may be earned at the University of Rhode Island is three credits per two-week session or four credits per three-week session.
+This limit applies to individual courses and to combinations of courses that may be offered in a single session.
 Sponsors of any course or session which would exceed this limit must provide special justification for their proposal.
-For existing courses to be taught during unusual time frames during the academic year and for all new course, this course justification shall be provided to the Curricular Affairs Committee and/or the Graduate Council.
-For existing courses to be taught during the summer, justification shall be provided to the Vice Provost for Urban Programs.
+For existing courses to be taught during unusual time frames during the academic year and for all new courses, this course justification shall be provided to the Curricular Affairs Committee and/or the Graduate Council.
+For existing courses to be taught during the summer, justification shall be provided to the Vice Provost for Urban Programs. #12-13--21

-8.32.11 Courses which enable students to earn three credits in two weeks must be designed for persons who will be able to regard their studies as a full-time activity during that two-week period.8.32.12 Lecture courses taught during short sessions (i.e., sessions shorter than half a semester) must include between 650 and 700 minutes of instruction time (exclusive of "breaks") for each academic credit which is offered.
+8.32.11 Students shall be advised that courses enabling them to earn up to four credits in three or fewer weeks are designed for persons who will be able to regard their studies as a full-time activity. #12-13--218.32.12 Lecture courses taught during short sessions (i.e., sessions shorter than half a semester) must include between 650 and 700 minutes of instruction time (exclusive of "breaks") for each academic credit which is offered.
 (A one-credit course taught in thirteen 50-minute sessions would equal 650 minutes; a course with fourteen sessions would equal 700 minutes.)
 Within these limits, the exact length of a short course is at the instructor's discretion.
 Appropriate justification for different contact times must be provided for courses using non-lecture formats. #04-05--29

 8.32.13 In addition to classroom instruction time, students enrolled in short sessions must be allowed an appropriate amount of time outside of class for readings, research projects and for assimilation of lecture material.
 This requirement may be met in part by work done by students before or after the academic session.
 In the former case, the instructor might require that students read specified books or articles prior to the first class; in the latter case, the instructor might require thatstudents complete and submit a paper within a specified time period after the last class meeting.